dusk-network/.github/.github/CONTRIBUTING.md

 PR ready for reviews should be cleared as soon as possible.
 Make sure to **mention** reviewers on IM when your PR is ready for review, or you are done with reviewing one.

-Pull Requests are the way concrete changes are made to the code, documentation, and dependencies in the various repositories of Dusk Network.
+Pull Requests are the way concrete changes are made to the code, documentation, and dependencies in the various repositories of Dusk.
 Even tiny pull requests (e.g., one character pull request fixing a typo in API documentation) are greatly appreciated.
 Before making a large change, it is usually a good idea to first open an issue describing the change to solicit feedback and guidance.
 This will increase the likelihood of the PR getting merged.

 ### Tests